Vaseline: History

-In 1859, Robert Chesebrough, a chemist who formerly clarified lamp oil from sperm oil, a waxy oil from the heads of sperm whales, was losing business as whale oil was replaced by coal oil.
-He traveled to the oil fields in Titusville, Pennsylvania to research what new materials might be created from this new fuel.
+In 1859, Robert Chesebrough, a chemist who formerly clarified lamp oil from sperm oil, a waxy oil from the heads of sperm whales, was losing business as whale oil was replaced by petroleum-derived coal oil.
+He traveled to the oil fields in Titusville, Pennsylvania, to research what new materials might be created from this new fuel.
 There he learned of a residue called rod wax that had to be periodically removed from oil rig pumps.
 The oil workers had been using the substance to heal cuts and burns.
 Chesebrough took samples of the rod wax back to Brooklyn, extracted the usable petroleum jelly, and began manufacturing a medicinal product he called Vaseline.

 The first known reference to the name Vaseline was by the Chesebrough Manufacturing Company in the U.S. patent (U.S. Patent 127,568) in 1872.
 "I, Robert Chesebrough, have invented a new and useful product from petroleum which I have named Vaseline..."

 The name "vaseline" is said by the manufacturer to be derived from German Wasser "water" + Greek έλαιον (elaion) "oil".

 Vaseline was made by the Chesebrough Manufacturing Company until the company, which merged with Pond's in 1955, was purchased by Unilever in 1987.